appuio/techlab/labs/09_dockerbuild_webhook.md

-# Lab 9: Integrating Code Changes Via Webhook
+# Lab 9: Automatically Integrating Code Changes

 In this lab we'll show you the Docker build workflow and how to push a build and deploy the application to OpenShift with a push into a Git repository.